vanities/GPU-Passthrough-Arch-Linux-to-Windows10/README.md

 Next, we need to instruct vfio-pci to target the device in question through the ID numbers gathered above.

-1. edit `/etc/modprobe.d/vfio.conffile` and adding the following line with **your ids from the last step above**:
+1. edit `/etc/modprobe.d/vfio.conf` file and adding the following line with **your ids from the last step above**:

 ```
 options vfio-pci ids=10de:13c0,10de:0fbb